 Politico Magazine first covered New York City’s age-friendly initiative — a drive to improve life for seniors across the city.
 From more accessible transportation to safer pedestrian crossings and outing programs — New York is steadily improving the quality of life of its senior residents.

-Learn more about the senior age-friendly initiative and assisted living communities in New York City.
+Learn more about this age-friendly initiative and about assisted living communities in New York City.